khughitt/linear-models-study-group/07-linear-algebra-review-vii/README.md

 ### Applications in Computational Biology (Devarajan, 2008)

-The next few sections summarise some of the key ideas from a 2008 review paper by Karthik Devarajan, "Nonnegative matrix factorization: An analytical and interpretive tool in computational biology".
+The next few sections describe some of the key ideas from a 2008 review paper by Karthik Devarajan, "Nonnegative matrix factorization: An analytical and interpretive tool in computational biology".

+While the review article discusses many different applications of NMF in biology, we will focus here on one of the main ones: NMF applied to expression data.

-#### A. Clustering of expression data (Brunet et al. 2004)
+#### Clustering of expression data (Brunet et al. 2004)

 One common use of NMF is for clustering "molecular profile" (e.g. gene expression data).